kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-workloads-multiple-namespaces.md

    kubectl label namespace $NAMESPACE_FUNCTION istio-injection=enabled --overwrite
    ```

-3. Deploy an instance of the HttpBin service in its Namespace:
+3. Deploy an instance of the HttpBin service in its Namespace using the [sample code](https://raw.githubusercontent.com/istio/istio/master/samples/httpbin/httpbin.yaml):

    ```bash
    kubectl -n $NAMESPACE_HTTPBIN create -f https://raw.githubusercontent.com/istio/istio/master/samples/httpbin/httpbin.yaml
    ```

-4. Create a Function using the [supplied code](./assets/function.yaml) in its Namespace:
+4. Create a Function in its Namespace using the [sample code](./assets/function.yaml):

    ```bash
    kubectl -n $NAMESPACE_FUNCTION apply -f https://raw.githubusercontent.com/kyma-project/kyma/main/docs/03-tutorials/assets/function.yaml
    ```

-## Next steps
+## Expose and access your workloads in multiple Namespaces

-1. Create a Namespace for the Gateway and APIRule CRs.
+1. Create a Namespace for the Gateway and APIRule CRs and export its value as the environment variable.
 Run:

    >**NOTE:** Skip this step if you already have a Namespace.